adc-trust-ai/whitebox-ai-syllabus/README.md

 The truth is that not all academics-practitioners agree with the brute-force approach to forecasting that is currently mainstream.
 Join the "Whitebox Resistance" today!🛡

 ### A Note on the Journey
 Mastering every resource in this repository would be an Herculean task and likely unnecessary for most.
 However, the sequence presented forms a logical progression from raw intuition to mathematical rigor.
 You are encouraged to critically pick and choose.
+Commit to the rigor, and you too will be publishing in top-tier venues or merging PRs into world-leading libraries like scikit-learn.

 ### 🧭 How to Navigate the Syllabus
 Choose your depth based on your current objective: